Sixteen years of life in Spain: a short recap of 2020

 My younger self, back in 2004, had no idea what he was getting into, as he got off the metro on a rainy October morning to start his new life in Madrid.

 Back then, I wasn’t honestly expecting to live past age 25.
 I didn’t have a lot of examples in my life of successful “adulting”.
 Most of the adults back home were pretty miserable.
-And the education system had failed to instill in me any sort of optimism about my future as a human being.
+And the American public education system had failed to instill in me any sort of optimism about my future as a human being.

 So, having never seen an example of competent adulthood, I just failed to imagine it was possible, and assumed I’d die young.